CN-Celeb: multi-genre speaker recognition: Speaker recognition: challenge, technique and data

 \subsection{Phase 1: Randomness in pronunciation}

 The initial foray into speaker recognition focused on the randomness in pronunciation.
 One cannot produce the same words/utterances in exactly the same way.
-Even if one intends to do so, there are always small variations in the produced speech signals.
 Early speaker recognition research focused on solving this type of variation, by using either non-parametric methods such as Dynamic Time Warping (DTW)~\cite{rosenberg1976automatic} or with parametric models such as Hidden Markov Model (HMM)~\cite{parthasarathy1996general,matsui1993concatenated}.

-A key assumption in these methods is that the randomness in pronunciation is the only variation that one needs to address.
-This imposes the requirement for the phonetic content of the enrollment and test utterances to be the same, or at least be amenable to alignment.
-The research focus in this era has therefore been text-dependent (including text-prompt) tasks.

-The main problems that were addressed were: a) how to extract speaker-dependent features and b) how to align speech utterances with different lengths~\cite{hebert2008text}.
-Note that the above models do not need a large amount of training data, and the data requirement was mostly limited to enrollment and test utterances.
-Researchers often used small self-collected datasets.
+Researchers in this period often used small self-collected datasets.
 For example, Doddington recorded 123 male speakers in a sound booth using a dynamic microphone, where 63 males were used for target trials and the rest 60 males for imposter trials~\cite{rosenberg1976automatic}.
 Similarly, Parthasarathy et al. recorded 51 males and 49 females over long distance telephony channel, and each speaker made 26 calls uttering the same phrase~\cite{parthasarathy1996general}.